Jcalderwood1/pizza-toppings/README.md

 # start up the postgres docker container, build and run the app
 > make

-# after the app is finished building and starting, run load tests
+# after the app is finished building and starting, run load tests in another terminal/shell process
 > make load-tests

 # tear down the app, remove postgres volumes (start from scratch)